nasa/ziggy/doc/user-manual/organizing-tables.md

 <img src="images/parameter-library.png" style="width:32cm;"/>

-The display shows all of the parameter sets under an icon labeled `<Default Group>`.
+The display shows the single parameter set under an icon labeled `<Default Group>`.
 If you right-click on a parameter set, you get the following context menu:

 <img src="images/param-lib-context-menu.png" style="width:32cm;"/>